 - What is the best song of all time?

 Thanks for reading.
-I hope your students enjoy these these comparative and superlative questions.
+I hope your students enjoy these comparative and superlative questions.
 Before you go, here are some related resources you might be interested in: